Near Bullard in Smith County, Texas — The American South (West South Central)

 Erected 1936 by The State of Texas.
 (Marker Number 7711.)

 Location.
 32° 9.572′ N, 95° 24.316′ W. Marker is near Bullard, Texas, in Smith County.
 Marker is on Farm to Market Road 346 0.1 miles south of County Route 1353, on the right when traveling south.
+This marker is directly across the street from the historic John Dewberry house.
 Touch for map.
-This marker is directly across the street from the historic John Dewberry house.
 Marker is at or near this postal address: 14007 FM 346 West, Bullard TX 75757, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Dewberry Plantation House (within shouting distance of this marker); Bullard Water Well (approx. 5.1 miles away); Smith Cemetery (approx. 7.9 Cuney (approx. 8.9 miles away); Frankston Railroad Depot (approx. 9.6 miles away); The Major John Dean House (approx. 10.4 miles away); Site of the Kickapoo Battlefield (approx. 10.6 miles away); Yarborough House (approx. 11 miles away).
+At least 8 other markers are within 11 miles of this marker, measured Dewberry Plantation House (within shouting distance of this marker); Bullard Water Well (approx. 5.1 miles away); Smith Cemetery (approx. 7.9 miles away); Cuney (approx. 8.9 miles away); Frankston City Park (approx. 9.6 miles away); Frankston Railroad Depot (approx. 9.6 miles away); The Major John Dean House (approx. 10.4 miles away); Site of the Kickapoo Battlefield (approx. 10.6 miles away).
 Touch for a list and map of all markers in Bullard.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas.
-This page has been viewed 303 times since then and 48 times this year.
+This page was last revised on April 3, 2021.
+It was originally submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas.
+This page has been viewed 502 times since then and 16 times this year.
 Last updated on December 15, 2015, by Randal B. Gilbert of Tyler, Texas.
-Photos: 1, 2. submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas. • Bernard Fisher was the editor who published this page.
+Photos: 1, 2. submitted on December 12, 2015, by Randal B. Gilbert of Tyler, Texas.
+3. submitted on April 3, 2021, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.